How Light Affects Mood

 Enhancing Mood and Energy: By stimulating mitochondrial activity in the cells, red light therapy supports cellular energy production, which may contribute to overall well-being and mental clarity.
 This process is crucial for brain function, making red light a potential tool for managing symptoms of depression and anxiety.

-Increasing blood flow and oxygenation to the brain
+Supporting blood flow and oxygenation to the brain

 Reducing oxidative stress and inflammation

-Red Light vs. Other Forms of Light Therapy
+Red Light Compared to Other Light Therapies

 Conclusion